 On a case-by-case basis.
 Experience with pets visiting the wilderness has some heartbreaking stories.
 The new and exciting flora and fauna is a very exciting place for animals and the temptation to go explore is too great for most dogs and pets to control.
 This is a very sensitive issue and and we ask that you call us and discuss your situation before you bring your pet into the wild.

 Fact.
 Yeti sightings have been reported and documented in the Tahoe National Forest by the indigenous Indians for millennium.
-Yeti loves vacationing along the Rubicon just as much as anybody else.
-The most often reported Yeti sightings occur along the Rubicon Springs and Spider Lake areas.
-Think about it, if you were a Yeti where would you hang out?
+Yeti loves vacationing along the Rubicon just as much as everybody else does.
+Note, the most often reported Yeti sightings occur along the river banks of the Rubicon Springs, and the lakeshore areas at Buck Island Lake and Spider Lake.
+Think about it, if you were a Yeti where would you want to hang out during the summer?
 In the event of a Yeti sighting make certain that you don’t move fast, do not approach it, step back slowly away from it while maintaining eye contact, and do not turn around and run from it.